evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 </details>

-Now, there are five Reports in the Project.
-Let's get a monitoring dashboard!
+Now you will have 5 Reports in the Project.
+Let's get a dashboard!

 **Get a Monitoring Dashboard**.
-You can start with pre-built monitoring Tabs.
+You can start with pre-built templates.
 * Go to Project Dashboard.
-* Enter the edit mode clicking on the "Edit" button in the top right corner.
+* Enter the edit mode by clicking on the "Edit" button in the top right corner.
 * Choose "Add Tab",
-* Add a "Descriptors" Tab and then "Columns" Tab.
+* Add a "Descriptors" Tab and then a "Columns" Tab.
 * Use the "Show in Order" toggle above the dashboard to ignore the time gaps.

-This way, you will get a ready-made dashboard with evaluation results over time.
+You will instantly get a dashboard with evaluation results over time.

 ![](../.gitbook/assets/cloud/llm_toxicity_hf-min.png) NEW GIF TO BE ADDED

-In the "Desriptors" tab, you will see how the distributions of scores over the five evaluation runs.
+In the "Desriptors" tab, you will see how the distributions of the text evaluation results.
 For example, you can notice a dip in mean Sentiment in the fourth evaluation run.
 ![](../.gitbook/assets/cloud/llm_toxicity_hf-min.png) NEW IMAGE TO BE ADDED

-In the "Columns" tab, you can see all the associated metadata.
+In the "Columns" tab, you can see all the metadata summaries over time.
 For example, you can notice that all responses in the last run were generated with gpt-3.5.

 ![](../.gitbook/assets/cloud/llm_toxicity_hf-min.png) NEW IMAGE TO BE ADDED